liberland/docs/regulations/drafts/order-on-governance-2.md

 The Minister of Foreign Affairs is tasked with securing international recognition for Liberland, with a focus on Croatia and other Balkan nations, followed by other countries and international organizations.
 The Minister will work in collaboration with the entire Provisional Government and will receive assistance from other members as needed.

 ### Article 25: International Relations
-When formal recognition proves challenging, the Minister of Foreign Affairs will work with the Secretary of State to establish de facto ties and diplomatic and consular relations with international partners.
+When formal recognition proves challenging, the Minister will work with the Secretary of State to establish de facto ties and diplomatic and consular relations with international partners.

 ### Article 26: International Support for the Settlement
 The Minister will seek international support for the settlement of Liberland, promoting its positive image internationally and ensuring favorable attention in the media and relevant forums for its survival, sustenance, and development.